-There is a built-in accelerometer in AutoPi which detects every movement of the device and shows if the device was moved, because of a pothole or bad road surface.
+There is a built-in accelerometer in AutoPi that detects every movement of the device and shows if the device was moved, because of a pothole or bad road surface.

-Even though, AutoPi serves the driver on the first place, not only citizens can benefit from the collected data.
-In the future, AutoPi could automatically send this information to governmental institutions to speed up their reaction time, optimize their resources and lower accident rates.
+Even though, AutoPi serves the driver in the first place, not only citizens can benefit from the collected data.
+In the future, AutoPi could automatically send this information to governmental institutions to speed up their reaction time, optimize their resources, and lower accident rates.

 Using AutoPi for Asset Tracking Solution

-Among all branches, fire, rescue and healthcare services show the highest interests in the adoption of Asset Tracking Solution, mostly because these sectors experience losses due to missing equipment and also well-planned and effective operations in these fields are much required.
+Among all branches, fire, rescue, and healthcare services show the highest interest in the adoption of Asset Tracking Solutions, mostly because these sectors experience losses due to missing equipment and also well-planned and effective operations in these fields are much required.

-AutoPi Asset Tracking Solution proposes immediate and sustainable assistance, where vehicles can cater significant tasks to make rescue and emergency operations safer, easier and more efficient.
+AutoPi Asset Tracking Solution proposes immediate and sustainable assistance, where vehicles can cater to significant tasks to make rescue and emergency operations safer, easier, and more efficient.

-In our case, ultra-low powered sensors should be attached and assigned to every vital equipment in each vehicle.
-This will give a detailed overview about the location and the temperature of the asset, or even measure the humidity.
+In our case, ultra-low powered sensors should be attached and assigned to every vial of equipment in each vehicle.
+This will give a detailed overview of the location and the temperature of the asset, or even measure the humidity.

-Sensor tags will connect to the AutoPi Telematics Unit via Bluetooth and automatically report position details to monitor if the registered equipment is nearby.
+Sensor tags will connect to the AutoPi Telematics Unit via Bluetooth and automatically report position details to monitor if the registered fixed assets are nearby.

 It can also raise alerts if the device is not detected or show the last seen position of the asset, so quick actions can be performed.
+With AutoPi connected to the cloud, data can be uploaded.
 With AutoPi connected to the cloud, data can be uploaded and shared with external parties for further analysis.